 - Overall, American Express and Chase programs are the most desirable because they are generous with their sign-up bonuses (aka SUB for short), and their points are generally worth more when transferring to partners.
-And they have a lot of airlines or hotel partners to choose from.
+They have a lot of airlines and hotel partners for point transfer.

-- Having a large network of airline/hotel partners means as consumers, you have more choices when selecting airlines/hotels.
+- Having a large network of airline/hotel partners means as consumers, you have more choices and can find better deals.

-- Sometimes, you will hear or read people refer to Chase Ultimate reward points or American express membership reward points as flexible points because of the above reason.
-You can transfer the points to other partners.
+- Sometimes, you will hear or read people refer to Chase Ultimate Reward points or American express Membership Reward points as flexible points for the above reason.
+You can transfer the points flexibly to many partners.

 - It is different from a specific hotel or airline credit card.
-With the hotel or airline cards, you only earn points or miles with that particular hotel or airlines and you can not transfer it (most of the time) to other hotel chains or airlines.
-Hence, go with Chase or American express program should be your first choice.
+With the hotel or airline cards, you only earn points or miles with that particular hotel or airline and you can not transfer it (most of the time) to other hotel chains or airlines.
+Hence, going with Chase or American Express programs should be your first choice.